ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/testing.md

 ---

 # Testing the function
 To test the function, launch the IoT emulator to write some data to the DynamoDB table.
-Refer to this [Learning Path](/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb).
+Refer to this [Learning Path for more information](/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb).

 In the `GetAverageTemperature` function dashboard click the **Deploy** button: